Holy Trinity Church, Clapham: History

 Plans for the construction of a new church in Clapham had dated from 1753.
 The then medieval church had been deemed too small for a growing population and was in a poor state of repair.
 It was also felt that a new location would be more convenient for the well-to-do parishioners, mostly bankers and merchants who inhabited the mansions surrounding the Common itself.
 Building on this newly chosen site however required an act of Parliament.
 A meeting was convened at the Plough Inn between Sir Fletcher Norton, then Speaker, the absentee Rector James Stonhouse, his resident curate Moses Porter and the treasurer, banker and formidable local resident John Thornton.
 The committee chose for their architect Kenton Couse of the Office of Works.
 He was contracted to design and build at the cost of £5,000, a building in grey stock brick with Portland stone trimmings, a slate roof and a belfry topped with a small lead dome and a gilded vane.
-The clock was supplied by Aynsth Thwaites.
+The clock was supplied by Aynsworth Thwaites.
 The new church was consecrated on 1 June 1776 by the Bishop of Ely.

 In 1792, the Reverend John Venn became rector following the death of James Stonhouse.
 He was the son of Henry Venn who had been curate of the parish some thirty years previously.
 With his local connections and popular sermons, Venn succeeded not only in drawing more people to worship at Holy Trinity but to make the church the nucleus of a radical movement that was taking hold in the 1790s.
 As a committed abolitionist Venn formed part of a group of (mostly) evangelical Christians who sought an end to the practice of slavery.
 This group became known as the Clapham Sect and after the death of John Thornton in 1790, his son Henry Thornton continued the group's work, which included the regular association with senior abolition figures like William Wilberforce and Granville Sharp who would come to worship at Holy Trinity.